Slab Hut Creek Camping Area

 everything.
 A state-of-the-art roller park is next door, as is the swimming pool,

 or take a stroll in the bushy Victoria Park.
-Your host is Shane.
-Tent sites $25 for
+Your hosts are Fiona and Nigel.

 Phone(s):